unit9IT/JSVendorManager/README.md

 Sublime JSVendorManager
 ===============

-A Javascript vendor downloader/updater that downloads libraries directly from their GIT/CDN sources and places them in the selected folder.
+A Javascript vendor downloader/updater for **Sublime Text 3** that downloads libraries directly from their GIT/CDN sources and places them in the selected folder.

 Useful for setting up new projects and download specific version of a library.